-Out of respect for others, we ask that you keep the volume down when listening to the television or radio.
-Please turn your mobile phone to silent and do not take photos of staff or other patients without their permission.
+A range of radio stations are transmitted via the television set.
+See your in-room services guide for detailed use and hire information.
+Out of respect for others we ask that you keep the volume down when listening to the radio or television, and turn your mobile phone to silent.
+Please do not take photos of staff or other patients without their permission.